 In the quarter ending December 2020:

 - The total worth of construction projects was $759.7 billion, a 1.5% rise ($11.6 billion) from the previous quarter.
-This growth was mainly pushed by the mining and transport industries.
+The mining and transport industries mainly pushed this growth.

 - The total value of projects that were either committed or under construction (aka definite projects) was $272.2 billion, a $26.7-billion increase from the previous quarter.